evanlhatch/nixos-everywhere/README.md

 - **Orchestration:** Clear and powerful `justfile` for all common operations.
 - **Modular Design:** Scripts with well-defined responsibilities.
 - **Improved Debuggability:** Enhanced logging throughout the process.
+- **Hetzner-Specific Features:** Support for private networks, volumes, firewalls, placement groups, and IPv6-only configuration.

 ## Prerequisites